Becoming a Park Ranger

 Ninety-five percent of respondents to a labor department survey of conservation professionals (including park rangers) reported having possessed a bachelor’s degree.
 And, because the field is projected to at only 5-9 percent through 2026, the more education, internships, and hands-on experience you have between now and the time you apply, the better your chances are of landing one of these coveted roles.

-The NRPA published a limited list of college majors that would be appropriate to pursue if your end goal is to become a park ranger.
+The NRPA published a limited list of college majors that would be appropriate to pursue if your end goal is becoming a park ranger.
 Just note, this is not an exhaustive list.
 It’s designed to illustrate the breadth of educational paths that can lead to becoming a park ranger.

 Undergraduate majors include (but not limited to):